-Dr. Gary Greenfield, who served as the college's first President for 28 years, retired in June of 2003.
-Dr. Timothy Kriewall was inaugurated as the second president on September 7, 2003, and retired in June of 2008.
-Dr. Daniel Johnson accepted the call to be the third full-time president of Wisconsin Lutheran College in July 2008 and was inaugurated on April 24, 2009.
+Dr. Gary J. Greenfield served as the college's first full-time president; he retired in June of 2003.
+Dr. Timothy J. Kriewall was inaugurated as the second president in September of 2003; he retired in June of 2008.
+Dr. Daniel W. Johnson was inaugurated as the college's third president in April of 2009.